Underwatering Umbrella Plant: When Schefflera Drops Leaves from Drought

 Symptoms

-• Leaf drop — both green and yellowing leaves may fall when the plant is severely underwatered
+- Leaf drop that can include both green and yellowing leaves once the plant is severely underwatered, not just the oldest yellow ones

-• Dry, crispy leaf edges and tips before leaves drop
+- Dry, crispy leaf edges and tips developing before leaves actually let go and fall

-• Multiple trunks sharing one root zone all showing drought stress at once rather than just one stem
+- Multiple trunks sharing one root zone all showing drought stress at roughly the same time, rather than the stress being confined to just one stem

-• Lower leaves dropping first as the plant sheds its oldest, least productive foliage first
+- Lower leaves dropping first, as the plant sheds its oldest and least productive foliage before touching the newer growth higher up

 Causes